ory/sdk/clients/client/ruby/docs/IdentityApi.md

   page: 789, # Integer | Deprecated Pagination Page  DEPRECATED: Please use `page_token` instead.
 This parameter will be removed in the future.
 This value is currently an integer, but it is not sequential.
 The value is not the page number, but a reference.
 The next page can be any number and some numbers might return an empty list.
 For example, page 2 might not follow after page 1.
 And even if page 3 and 5 exist, but page 4 might not exist.
 The first page can be retrieved by omitting this parameter.
 Following page pointers will be returned in the `Link` header.
   page_size: 789, # Integer | Page Size  This is the number of items per page to return.
 For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination).
   page_token: 'page_token_example', # String | Next Page Token  The next page token.
 For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination).
-  credentials_identifier: 'credentials_identifier_example' # String | CredentialsIdentifier is the identifier (username, email) of the credentials to look up.
+  credentials_identifier: 'credentials_identifier_example', # String | CredentialsIdentifier is the identifier (username, email) of the credentials to look up using exact match.
+Only one of CredentialsIdentifier and CredentialsIdentifierSimilar can be used.
+  preview_credentials_identifier_similar: 'preview_credentials_identifier_similar_example' # String | This is an EXPERIMENTAL parameter that WILL CHANGE.
+Do NOT rely on consistent, deterministic behavior.
+THIS PARAMETER WILL BE REMOVED IN AN UPCOMING RELEASE WITHOUT ANY MIGRATION PATH.
+CredentialsIdentifierSimilar is the (partial) identifier (username, email) of the credentials to look up using similarity search.
+Only one of CredentialsIdentifier and CredentialsIdentifierSimilar can be used.
 }

 begin